nild-ds/sql-project/README.md

 Once the data is prepared, various SQL queries are written to perform in-depth data analysis.
 This include:

--Retrieve the total number of orders placed.
+- Retrieve the total number of orders placed.
 -Calculate the total revenue generated from pizza sales.
 -Identify the highest-priced pizza.
 -Identify the most common pizza size ordered.